Amend the Highway Safety Code to improve the safety

 Drivers aged 19 or under, who hold a probationary licence, are limited in the number of passengers aged 19 or under who can be transported between midnight and 5 a.m.
 The limits apply only during the first 12 months of driving following the issuance of the driver's licence.

 Motorcycle drivers with a learner’s licence may not drive a motorcycle from midnight to 5 a.m.

 The penalties set out in the Code are a fine ranging from $200 to $300 and 4 demerit points.

-Motorcycle drivers with a learner’s licence are no longer required to be accompanied.
+Holders of a Class 6A learner’s licence are no longer required to be accompanied.

 Allow access to highways for electric motorcycles that are designed to drive on these roadways by introducing the concept of kilowatts to determine power.